-- We presume a significant risk of material misstatement due to fraud related to revenue recognition.
-We focused this risk of material misstatement on the compliance of the EIR model and methodology applied to derive the EIR asset position with the IFRS 9 requirements.
-Our challenge of the significant risk identified included involvement of the EIR modelling specialists.
-With their support, we have performed an independent assessment of the models in place including challenging the appropriateness of the model through a challenger model.
-Based on our audit procedures, we concluded that the EIR Asset recognised on the balance sheet is not materially misstated. - We have identified the valuation of post model adjustments ("PMAs") and in model adjustments ("IMAs") arising from high inflation and cost of living crisis to represent a significant risk of material misstatement in the current year in relation to the ECL model.
+We have identified the valuation of expected credit losses ("ECL") post model adjustments and in model adjustments made to address known model and data limitations, and emerging or non-modelled risks to represent a significant risk of material misstatement.
 Our challenge of the significant risk identified included involvement of the credit risk modelling specialists.
-With their support, we have reviewed and challenged the methodology, approach and assumptions in developing the cost-of-living PMAs and IMAs.
-We also evaluated management's selection of approach for indications of bias.
+With their support, we have reviewed and challenged the methodology, approach and assumptions in developing the model adjustments.
+We also evaluated management's selection of approach for indication of bias.
 Based on our audit procedures, we concluded that the ECL recognised on the balance sheet is not materially misstated.